 Critical deadlines are:

-- November 1, 2016: Open Enrollment begins.
+- November 1, 2017: Open Enrollment begins.
 Apply for new coverage.
 Coverage will begin on January 1, 2018.

-If you miss this window you cannot enroll until the Marketplace re-opens in November 2017 unless you have a special “life event” such as having a baby, getting married or losing your coverage through your employer.
+If you miss this window you cannot enroll until the Marketplace re-opens in November 2018 unless you have a special “life event” such as having a baby, getting married or losing your coverage through your employer.
 This is designed to prevent people from taking advantage of the system by enrolling and dropping insurance multiple times a year when they only get sick.